cmstead/js-codeformer/README.md

     - Windows: ctrl+shift+j, i
     - Mac: cmd+shift+j, i

+## Conversions ##

+Conversions may or may not introduce a different behavior.
+This means they are in a class of their own.
+The following conversions are currently available:

+- Convert to Arrow Function
+    - convert a function expression or declaration to an arrow function
+    - no keybinding

 ## Actions ##

 Not everything we want to do with our code is a refactoring.
 That doesn't mean we can't automate it.
 Actions aim to pair with the supported refactorings in order to provide a smooth development experience.